mofsesam/ftp/README.md

 ```

-##### Alternatively you can use the sevice as a generic service for any ftp server
+##### Alternatively you can use the service as a generic service for any ftp server

+(DEPRECATED)

-An example of SESAM system config:
+An example of system config:

 ```json
 {